Logo

 💡 Practical Tips

-• 1Target companies with minimum 10 years consecutive increases.
+• 1Target companies with minimum 10 years consecutive increases to ensure management consistency.

 ⚠️ Common Mistakes